← Back to Knowledge Graph

 Continue Exploring

-[[Prospect Theory Value Function]] — The correction: evaluate changes from reference points, not states of wealth
+[[Prospect Theory Value Function]] — The S-curve that corrects Bernoulli by centering on changes from a reference point

-[[Theory-Induced Blindness]] — The mechanism that kept Bernoulli's error invisible for 300 years
+[[Theory-Induced Blindness]] — Why Bernoulli's error survived unchallenged for 300 years

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book